dr-wojak/legal/README.md

   **When a State persistently fails to absorb expert intelligence, the resulting risk does not remain domestic.**

-Accordingly, these materials consist of **formal submissions, open letters, and technical briefs** addressed to European and international oversight bodies, requesting guidance, engagement, and recognition of a **systemic governance failure with transboundary implications**.
+Accordingly, these materials consist of **formal submissions, open letters, and technical briefs** addressed to European and international oversight bodies, requesting guidance, engagement, and recognition of a **systemic governance e with transboundary implications**.

 ### **07-01 — Technical Risk Assessments**